gphat/censorinus/README.md

 val c = new Client(asynchronous = false)
 ```

+Note that for asynchronous use there is a ScheduledThreadExecutor fired up.
+You
+can call `c.shutdown` to forcibly end things.
+The threads in this executor are
+flagged as deaemon threads so ending your program will cause any unsent metrics
+to be lost.

 # Sampling

 All methods have a `sampleRate` parameter that will be used randomly determine